 Go multilingual: Translate your course into another language to reach a wider international audience and break into new markets.

 In recent years we’ve moved to conduct a lot more of our business and learning online.
 This also means that we’re able to make a lot more data-driven decisions, tap into rich analytics and scale our reach to hear more customer voices.
-This helps you make informed choices and turn a real profit from your online course.
+Likewise, use the data at your fingertips to help make informed choices and turn a real profit from your online course.

-When it comes to your online course, you should take advantage of the digital opportunities you have to improve your curriculum by asking for feedback, such as during and after the course.
-The more optimized and improved your course is, the more likely it is that students will have a better experience, recommend you, or enroll in future workshops or learning opportunities you may offer.
+When it comes to your online course, take advantage of opportunities to improve your curriculum by asking for feedback, either during and after the course.
+The more effort you put into improving your course, the more likely it is for students to recommend you or enroll in future workshops.

 Online education is mostly a solitary activity.
 Therefore, fostering a community of learners around your course will greatly improve their experience, contributing to the overall success of your course.